alexeykarnachev/full_stack_transformer/README.md

 <br>
 [Powered by](#powered-by) a list of great libraries.

+## Library Design
+The library is organized in such a way, that the [core](full_stack_transformer/core) sub-package contains all modelling, data structures and data streaming classes.

+In [tasks](full_stack_transformer/tasks) sub-package there are all tasks-specific code.

+Available tasks:
+- [Document Language Model](#document-language-model) - the classic document-base language
+model training.
+It also provides application serving for interactive text generation.

+## Document Language Model
+Let's go through the end-to-end example of the `document_lm` task training and serving.

 ## Features
 - Automatic LM dataset preparation
 - End-to-end transformer LM training